Azure/azure-sdk/releases/2020-09/js.md

 #### Major Fixes

-- Undid the workaround for axios where the Content-Length header is removed before the request is passed to underlying http client.
+- Reverted the workaround for axios where the Content-Length header is removed before the request is passed to underlying http client.
 The workaround leads to HMAC signature miss-match for users using http clients like the default node http client which do not set the header themselves.

 #### New Features in Azure Storage Blob ([Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-blob/CHANGELOG.md))